Delaware Indian Restaurants

 Familiar Terrain

-No strangers to temple canteens in the U.S., we've had Temple Canteen food previously at Flushing Ganesh Temple in NYC, Shiva Vishnu Temple in Lanham (MD), Pittsburgh Balaji Temple, Chicago Balaji Temple and Chicago Rama Temple.
+No strangers to temple canteens in the U.S., we've had Temple Canteen food previously at Flushing Ganesh Temple in NYC, Shiva Vishnu Temple in Lanham (MD), Pittsburgh Balaji Temple, Chicago Balaji Temple and Rama Temple.
 Each visit was most satisfying.

 So when we heard the Mahalakshmi Hindu Temple of Delaware had opened Canteen services over weekends, we rushed there with mucho anticipation.